christopherwilches/Autonomous-Trading-System/docs/04_metric_design.md

 ---

-## Relationship to later stages
+## Importance to later stages
-- mp1 P2 consumes these metrics to propose new parameters.
+- mp1 P2 uses these metrics to guide parameter proposals.
-- mp1 P3 uses them to prune aggressively.
+- mp1 P3 applies them as pruning criteria.
-- mp2 later uses similar principles at the group level.
+- mp2 applies related signals at the group level.

-These metrics are the foundation of the entire system.
+These metrics are used throughout the system to control optimization, pruning, and grouping.